nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-8-17

+We are performing an upgrade at Saratoga as part of an on-going effort to increase speeds.
+This will only affect people connected to that Brooklyn hub.
+The hub will be down for 30 minutes around noon and occasional ups and downs in the early afternoon.

 2019-8-7

 Unusually heavy rain is interrupting connections downtown and in Greenpoint this afternoon.
 We have a large upgrade planned during August and September that will fix these rain problems